 We don’t quite fall into the above camp, but a recent infographic has shed some amazing light onto just one element of their existence – their teeth.

-Unsurprisingly, a dentist firm in the form of Main Street Smiles is the firm behind this, and they have produced a visual that really got us thinking when it came to the topic of these creatures.
+Unsurprisingly, a firm behind this, and they have produced a visual that really got us thinking when it came to the topic of these creatures.
 Here is the infographic in full.

 We will leave you to dissect the key points from it, but what’s become clear is that many of these

 creatures had some truly enormous teeth.
 Not just large in comparison to humans (we probably all

 knew this) – but large beyond comprehension.

 For example, in the case of the famous T-Rex, this had teeth that were around 12" in size.
 While

 dinosaurs are the primary aim through the infographic, it also features on some other creatures.
 The